LifeTimeScriptKiddie/Note/HTB/Trick/Trick.md

 ```

 ffuf returns some directories but not usuable.
+CSS and JS are common language for frontend websites.
 ```
 ffuf -w /usr/share/seclists/Discovery/Web-Content/raft-large-words-lowercase.txt -u http://10.10.11.166/FUZZ| tee fuff